-- Section 1.
+Section 1.
 Contracts.
 The Board may authorize any one or more Officers to enter into any contract, or other instrument on behalf of the Corporation.
-Such authority may be general or confined to specific instances.
-When the Board authorizes the execution of a contract or of any other instrument in the name of and on behalf of the Corporation, without specifying the executing Officers, the President or Vice President, and the Secretary or Treasurer may execute the same. - Section 2.
+Such authority may be

+- Section 2.
 Loans.
 No loans shall be contracted on behalf of the Corporation and no evidences of indebtedness shall be issued in its name unless authorized by a resolution of the Board. - Section 3.
 Checks, Drafts, Orders for Payment.
-All checks, drafts or other orders for the payment of money, notes or other evidences of indebtedness issued in the name of the Corporation shall be signed by such Officer or Officers of the Corporation as shall from time to time be determined by resolution of the Board.
+All checks, drafts or other orders for the payment of money, notes or other evidences of indebtedness issued in the name of the Corporation shall be signed by such Officer or Officers of the Corporation as shall from time to time be determined by resolution of the Board. - Se ction 4.

-- Section 4.
 Deposits.
 All funds of the Corporation shall be deposited from time to time to the credit of the Corporation in such banks, trust companies or other depositories as the Board may select. - Section 5.
 Voting of Gifted, Bequested or Transferred Securities Owned by the Corporation.
 Subject to the specific directions of the Board, any shares or other securities issued by any other corporation and owned or controlled by the Corporation may be voted at any meeting of security holders of such other corporation by the President or by proxy appointed by the President. - Section 6.
 Conflict of Interest.
 A Director shall inform the Board of any direct or indirect conflict of interest which the Director has with regard to any transaction contemplated by the Board (a "Conflict of Interest").
 A Conflict of Interest shall exist in Board actions including, but not be limited to, actions concerning a transaction in which the Director: (a) has a material financial interest; or (b) is presently serving as a director, trustee, officer, or general partner of another party.
 Pursuant to the provisions of Section 55A-8-31 of the General Statutes of North Carolina, the Director with a Conflict of Interest may participate in the discussion, but may not vote on the transaction.
 The transaction is authorized, approved, or ratified by the vote of a majority of the Directors in office who have no Conflict of Interest (which must be more than one Director) and when a majority of Directors who have no Conflict of Interest so vote, a quorum is deemed to be present at the meeting for purposes of that vote. - Section 7.
 Contracts Between the Corporation and Related Persons.
 The Corporation may not enter into a contract with a related person to the extent such contract and any transfers in connection therewith might cause or imply private benefit under the relevant sections of the Code, and applicable provisions of state ethical requirements for local government officials.